ezyang/codemcp/README.md

 - [Fix failing tests](https://claude.ai/share/2b7161ef-5683-4261-ad45-fabc3708f950)
 - [Do a refactor](https://claude.ai/share/f005b43c-a657-43e5-ad9f-4714a5cd746f)

-codemcp will generate a commit per chat and amend it as it is working on your feature.
+When git commits are enabled, codemcp will generate a commit per chat and amend it as it is working on your feature.

 ## Philosophy